Main Content

 Q: What are the Buyers doing differently?

 A: The short answer is – not much.
 Most Buyers have been asking the Seller to pay their entire buyer broker commission during the offer/negotiation process.
-In fact, there is a buyer agent compensation section built into the new real estate sales contract.
-So, the same end result as before.
+In fact, a buyer agent compensation section is built into the new real estate sales contract.
+This is happening across the market, in every area, and every price range.

 Q: How will I know what the buyer wants me to cover?

-A: Section 4 of the contract Seller Contribution To Buyer Broker Compensation clearly identifies your obligation.
+A: You will see it in an offer.
+Section 4 of the contract Seller Contribution To Buyer Broker Compensation clearly identifies your obligation.
 But don’t focus on the compensation.
 Focus on your bottom line.

-Q: Do I have to ‘offer’ to pay the Buyer Agent fees?
+Q: Do I have to pay the Buyer Agent fees?

-A: No, you do not.
-But keep in mind not offering compensation may severely limit your showings.
-Many Buyers have no way to finance their agent costs other than in a purchase contract.
-Buyers may choose not to see a home where the seller is not going to cover those costs.
+A: No, you do not, but it may severely limit your showings.
+Many buyers have no way to finance their agent costs other than in a purchase price.
+Buyers may choose to skip a home where the seller is not going to cover those costs.
 As more homes come available and we change from a seller’s market to a buyer’s market sellers will be competing for buyer’s attention.
-A buyer could choose to skip your place if other properties are covering their expenses.
-We believe it is to your advantage to give your agent permission to communicate with a buyer agent that “depending on the offer – you are willing to offset those costs”.
+We suggest you give your agent permission to communicate with a buyer agent that “The seller is willing to help with buyer commissions, but it depends on your offer”.

 Q: How will offers of compensation be communicated if brokers can’t use MLS?